Gran Colombia: Etymology

+Demographics

+The total population of Gran Colombia after independence was 2,583,799, lower than the 2,900,000 population of the territory before independence.
+Indians numbered 1,200,000 people, or 50% of the population.
+In the modern-day territory of Colombia, the population was 1,327,000, including 700,000 Indians which made up 53% of the population of the territory of Colombia.

 History

+In 1821, it was proclaimed by the Congress of Cúcuta in the Constitution of Cúcuta and had been promulgated through the Fundamental Law of the Republic of Colombia during the Congress of Angostura (1819).
+The territory it claimed loosely corresponded to the former territories of the Viceroyalty of New Granada (1739–1777), which it claimed under the legal principle of uti possidetis.
+It united the territories of the former Third Republic of Venezuela, the United Provinces of New Granada, the former Royal Audiencia of Panama, and the Presidency of Quito (which was still under Spanish rule in 1821).

-Since the new country was quickly proclaimed after Bolívar's unexpected victory in New Granada, its government was temporarily set up as a federal republic, made up of three departments headed by a vice-president and with capitals in the cities of Bogotá (Cundinamarca Department), Caracas (Venezuela Department), and Quito (Quito Department).
+Since the new country was proclaimed soon after Bolívar's unexpected victory in New Granada, its government was temporarily set up as a federal republic, made up of three departments headed by a vice-president and with capitals in the cities of Bogotá (Cundinamarca Department), Caracas (Venezuela Department), and Quito (Quito Department).
 In that year, none of the provinces of Quito, nor many in Venezuela and New Granada, were free yet.

 The Constitution of Cúcuta was drafted in 1821 at the Congress of Cúcuta, establishing the republic's capital in Bogotá.
-Bolívar and Santander were elected as the country's president and vice-president.
-A great degree of centralization was established by the assembly at Cúcuta, since several New Granadan and Venezuelan deputies of the Congress who formerly had been ardent federalists now came to believe that centralism was necessary in order to successfully manage the war against the royalists.
+Bolívar and Santander were appointed by the Congress as the country's president and vice-president.
+A great degree of centralization was established by the assembly at Cúcuta since several New Granadan and Venezuelan deputies of the Congress who formerly had been ardent federalists now came to believe that centralism was necessary to successfully manage the war against the royalists.

 To break up regionalist tendencies and to set up efficient central control of local administration, a new territorial division was implemented in 1824.
-The departments of Venezuela, Cundinamarca and Quito were split into smaller departments, each governed by an intendant appointed by the central government, with the same powers that Bourbon intendants had.
+The departments of Venezuela, Cundinamarca, and Quito were split into smaller departments, each governed by an intendant appointed by the central government, with the same powers that Bourbon intendants had.
 Realizing that not all of the provinces were represented at Cúcuta because many areas of the country remained in royalist hands, the congress called for a new constitutional convention to meet in ten years.

-In its first years, Gran Colombia helped other provinces still at war with Spain to become independent: all of Venezuela except Puerto Cabello was liberated at the Battle of Carabobo, Panama joined the federation in November 1821, and the provinces of Pasto, Guayaquil and Quito in 1822.
+In its first years, it helped other provinces still at war with Spain to become independent: all of Venezuela except Puerto Cabello was liberated at the Battle of Carabobo, Panama joined the federation in November 1821, and the provinces of Pasto, Guayaquil and Quito in 1822.
 That year Colombia became the first Spanish American republic recognized by the United States, due to the efforts of diplomat Manuel Torres.
-The Gran Colombian army later consolidated the independence of Peru in 1824.
+Its army later consolidated the independence of Peru in 1824.

-Bolívar and Santander were re-elected in 1826.
+Bolívar and Santander were re-appointed by the national congress in 1826.